 6:00 - 9:00 p.m.
 Optional Bat-Watching Private Charter aboard Lone Star 208 Barton Springs Riverboat Rd., Austin, TX 78704 Check the checkbox when registering to participate in this individually paid, two-hour excursion (open to all attendees and their guests, participation capped at 100).
 Meet in the hotel lobby at 6 p.m. to walk together to the Lone Star Riverboat Cruises location by 6:30 p.m. for a 6:45-8:45 p.m. charter.
 The Lone Star dock is West of the Hyatt Hotel by approximately 100 yards, next to the South First Street bridge, and on the south shore of Lady Bird Lake.
-Refreshments will be provided.
+Light dinner and beverages will be provided by Brightwater Strategies.